Skip to main content

 Flooding at the Quinault Indian Nation village of Taholah

-The relocation plan, if implemented, prepares the village to be resilient to anticipated climate change impacts such as storm surge and sea level rise as well as protecting the village from tsunamis; the expected inundation area from a 40-foot wave matches or exceeds the anticipated threat from storm surge and sea level rise resulting from climate change.
+The relocation plan, if implemented, prepares the village to be resilient to anticipated hazards and impacts such as storm surge and sea-level rise.
+Relocation would also protect the village from tsunamis.
+The expected inundation area from a 40-foot wave matches or exceeds the anticipated threat from storm surge and sea-level rise resulting from projected future changes.

 Two additional points are worth noting.
-First, the Nation considered climate (sea level rise, storm surge, and river flooding) and non-climate (tsunami) risks together in determining its vulnerability and adaptation options.
-Second, the Nation used a tsunami threat standard and FEMA’s 1-in-100 year flood zone as the basis for selecting its tsunami risk and climate vulnerability adaptation strategy (rather than conducting a separate climate adaptation analysis).
+First, the Nation considered risks that have been associated with changing environmental conditions, as well as those that are not in determining its vulnerability and preparedness options.
+Second, the Nation used a tsunami threat standard and FEMA’s 1-in-100-year flood zone as the basis for selecting its tsunami risk and vulnerability preparedness strategy.

-• Identified key climate, weather, and community vulnerabilities.
-These threats included anticipated climate threats from sea level rise, storm surge, and river flooding.
+• Identified key weather pattern, environmental, and community vulnerabilities.
+These threats included anticipated threats from sea-level rise, storm surge, and river flooding.

-National Climate Assessment & EPA Regional Climate Website can help you identify projected climate risks in your region.
+The EPA Regional Climate Website can help you identify projected risks in your region.

 Climate Change: Resilience and Adaptation in New England (RAINE)

-Determined vulnerabilities (including the most vulnerable population) and adaptation options
+Determined vulnerabilities (including the most vulnerable population) and preparedness options.

 • Determined the need to relocate population.